SmartAnswer

 ShareAnswerConfidence Score

-one of perhaps a hundred billion galaxies in the visible universe
+only one of about 200 billion galaxies in the observable universe

-The Milky Way is but one of perhaps a hundred billion galaxies in the visible universe.
+If that doesn’t blow your mind, the Milky Way is only one of about 200 billion galaxies in the observable universe.

 Source links: